Our Essential Services

 All You Need to Know About Relocating Your Household Goods and Pets

-If you are planning to relocate to Australia, did you know that tobacco moved to Australia’s prohibited items list on July 1, 2019?
-Along with tobacco, there are plenty of other items currently on Australia's prohibited items list that are strictly banned or require a special permit to be imported.
-These items include things like laser pointers, fruit, vegetables, homemade foods, and firearms and ammunition.
+If you are planning to relocate to Australia, did you know that tobacco is a prohibited item?
+And there are plenty of other items too that may surprise you, such as laser pointers, certain fruits and vegetables, homemade foods, and firearms and ammunition.
 To learn all about Australia's customs regulations, storing your household goods, vaccination and health requirements for Down Under, and even how to move to Australia with pets, check out our relocation guide for more information.

 If you are wondering how to relocate to Australia, this practical relocation guide is your best starting point.
 So, what does it take to relocate to Australia?
 Well, quite a lot actually – especially if you have very particular household goods and items you plan on bringing to Australia with you.
 For example, some items that you ship Down Under may require a simple Unaccompanied Personal Effects (UPE) Statement Form.
 This could be for things such as clothing, books, sporting equipment, and others.
 Other items, however, may need an entire Import Declaration form.
 This is typically required for goods like cars, yachts, aircraft, and more.